user5142/lifeAdvice/README.md

 lifeAdvice is a program I wrote as part of Codecademy's Full Stack Engineer Path.

-The goal of the project was to use JavaScript to create a program that generates random messages each time it is run.
+The goal of the project was to create a JavaScript program that generates random messages each time it is run.

 The program consists of four parts:
 - a random number generating function